Rautavaara: Concertos

 While Finnish composer Einojuhani Rautavaara's symphonies show the composer moving through time, finding the composer exploring his path from a young man to a mature symphonist, the concertos don't bear such a linear path, at least as addressed on this 4CD Ondine set.

 I think I enjoy Rautavaara writing for soloists moreso than his absolute music for orchestra.
-Sure, the composer still composes slow-moving harmonic motion in his later style, and while there is more astringency in his earlier works, the solo portion allows the listener a focus on the music besides mere easy-going, lush chord movement.
+Sure, the composer still writes slow-moving harmonic motion in his later style, and while there is more astringency in his earlier works, the solo portions allow the listener a focal point besides his easy-going, lush chords.
 Here, melodic lines soar above the orchestral palate, providing an extra dimension to Rautavaara's soundworld, and it does wonders for his music.

 It was the harp concertos which impressed me most, perhaps due to that solo instrument's texture melding into Rautavaara's singular orchestral style.
-So too, I really enjoyed the Violin and Cello Concertos, both works introducing me to his rising melodic lines often missing from his purely orchestral music.
-If the wind concertos lacked variety amongst one another, Annunciations is a beast unto itself.
-Of course, most will be familiar with Cantus Arcticus, and it is well done here from Leif Segerstam.
+So too, I really enjoyed the Violin and Cello Concertos, both works introducing me to his rising melodic lines, ones often missing from his purely orchestral music.
+If the wind concertos lacked variety amongst one another, Annunciations is a beast unto itself, with the pipe organ diving into bizarre avant-garde techniques.
+Of course, most will be familiar with Cantus Arcticus, and it is well done here from Leif Segerstam and the Helsinki Philharmonic Orchestra.

-It should be noted, Ondine purloins a recording from BIS, adding Angel of Dusk, the Double Bass Concerto to this set.
+It should be noted, Ondine purloins a recording from BIS, adding Angel of Dusk, Rautavaara's Double Bass Concerto to this set.
 Its inclusion certainly adds to the appeal of this collection.

 All in all, I had myself a grand old time with Rautavaara's concertos, probably moreso than I did with his symphonies and orchestral music.
 I look forward to continuing to explore the many facets of Rautavaara!